LGBTQ rights in Uzbekistan: LGBT propaganda draft law

-In November 2024, Alisher Qodirov the leader of the Milliy Tiklanish party announced that he was drafting a law banning discussions of LGBT people.
+In November 2024, Alisher Qodirov the leader of the Milliy Tiklanish party announced that he was drafting a law banning discussions of LGBTQ people.
 Qodirov claimed the law was inspired by statements made by Donald Trump's daughter, Ivanka Trump about "LGBT propaganda" in schools.

 Constitution of Uzbekistan

 In April 2023, the Constitution of Uzbekistan deliberately leaves out "sexual orientation" - despite all other categories explicitly being included - such as gender, race, religion and nationality.